Samin Gómez: Formula Abarth

 Gómez returned to Europe in 2011, continuing her association with Jenzer Motorsport in the Italian Formula Abarth championship, as well as making several guest appearances for EuroInternational.
 She contested the full season in 2012, finishing seventh overall with two podium finishes.

 GP3 Series

 Samin Gómez made her GP3 Series debut in 2013, driving once again for Jenzer Motorsport.
+She finished the season in 26th place, with her best result being 13th.

 W Series

 In 2019, Gómez attempted to qualify for a W Series, a women-only Formula 3 championship, but failed to progress beyond the evaluation day.